ankur8931/js-hacking/README.md

 7. external-noscript.js - include external javascript without using script tags

 8. replace-img.js - replace old image by new image in JS

+9. autocomplete-timer.js - wait for 10s and submit the form to the attacker server